 In December 2015, the City Council approved the Capital Improvement Program that included funding for renovation of the Holmes Point Fire Station 25 on Finn Hill and purchase of property for a new Station 24 to be located in the vicinity of NE 132nd Street and 100th Avenue NE (near Juanita Elementary School).

 Up to four residential properties were identified on the northeast corner of NE 132nd Street and 100th Avenue NE that could be suitable for a fire station (see map below).
 The owners of the residential properties were approached by a representative of the City regarding their interest in selling their property.
+A title search revealed the existence of a restrictive covenant that did now allow use of the properties for a fire station.
+The City abandoned the site and restarted inquiries with other surrounding properties.

 During this same period, City staff have been working with real estate professionals to identify possible locations for a new Station 27 (currently located on NE 132nd Street just west of I-405).
 The long range plan is to move the current Station 27 east of I-405 (north of Evergreen Hospital).
 The new Station 24 and relocated Station 27 should improve response capability throughout the City.